google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 #### Overview

 This is where the magic happens.
-In the server side container the user data is looked up using the "[Aretmis variable template](./../src/gtm/get_document_from_firestore.tpl)”.
+In the server-side container the user data is looked up using the "[Aretmis variable template](./../src/gtm/get_document_from_firestore.tpl)”.
 The document is returned as a Stringified JSON object.
 Value can be extracted using the "[extraction template](./../src/gtm/extract_value_from_stringified_json_object.tpl)”.